 We recommend you start the new year off prepared by adding estate planning resolutions to your list.
 Having an organized, comprehensive plan will ensure that your estate and assets be distributed to your family and friends.
 While losing a loved one can be extremely painful or difficult, estate planning doesn’t have to be.
 Here are seven important estate planning resolutions to make for 2023.

 1. Draft a Will if you don’t already have one.

 A valid Will is a document that directs, under the supervision of a probate court, how you want (and to whom you want) to distribute your property and financial assets when you die.
-Without one, you may open your family up to unnecessary expense and stress, and see your assets pass to persons (or ever your creditors) in a way you would never have wanted.
-In your Will, you should name a trusted executor (such as spouse, family member, close friend, or, in certain cases, an attorney or CPA), who is willing to be responsible for overseeing the management of your assets after your death.
+Without one, you may open your family up to unnecessary expense and stress, and see your assets pass to persons (or even your creditors) in a way you would never have wanted.
+In your Will, you should name a trusted executor (such as a spouse, family member, close friend, or, in certain cases, an attorney or CPA), who is willing to be responsible for overseeing the management of your assets after your death.

 2. Create a revocable living trust.

 A revocable living trust is another estate planning tool that aids in the transfer of property.
 A revocable living trust can be adjusted at any time during your life and preserve certain assets for specific reasons important to you, such as keeping the family home for your children to continue to be raised in if both you and your spouse die.
 If you have minor children, a revocable living trust allows you to designate how their inheritance and finances will be managed until they reach an age (or set of ages) you feel most comfortable giving full control to them over their inheritance.